2018, Vol. 4 Issue 2, Part E

 How to cite this article:

-Manohara A Bhat Y, Ravichandra Udupa, Devikripa Bhat, KVV Prasad and Dheeraj Trivedi.
+Manohara A Bhat Y, Ravichandra Udupa, Devikripa Bhat, KVV Prasad, Dheeraj Trivedi.
 Efficacy of different concentrations of glycerol in dissolving dental plaque.
-International Journal of Applied Dental Sciences.
-2018; 4(2): 305-309.
+Int J Appl Dent Sci 2018;4(2):305-309.